atk14/WikiPages/README.md

-Wngiki Pages
+Wiki Pages
 ----------

 A set of features that allow to maintain the knowledge database (wiki) in administration.

-Editable Fragments is designed for applications built on Atk14Skelet.
+Wiki Pages is designed for applications built on Atk14Skelet.

 Prerequisites
 =============